-The Spiritual Life Department includes the Spiritual Life Program, Student Ministries, ACTS and the HBU REC Team.
-The Spiritual Life offices are located upstairs, above the bookstore in the M.D.
+The Spiritual Life Department includes the Spiritual Life Program, Student Ministries, ACTS, and the HBU REC Team.
+The Spiritual Life offices are located above the bookstore in the M.D.
 Anderson Student Center.
-To reach the University Chaplain, Director of Spiritual Life, you may e-mail cross@hbu.edu.
-For information on how to become involved in any of these areas, please call 281-649-3033 or visit the Spiritual Life offices.
+To reach the University Chaplain, Director of Spiritual Life, you may e-mail ccross@hbu.edu.
+For information on how to become involved in any of these areas, please call 281-649-3117 or visit the Spiritual Life Office.